 Risa Breckman, LCSW: Executive Director

 A licensed clinical social worker, Risa has developed training materials and protocols utilized internationally, and has trained thousands of professionals across disciplines and career levels in elder abuse detection, assessment and intervention.
 In 1982, Risa established an elder abuse program for NYC’s (then) Victim Services Agency (now Safe Horizon), and later for the Queens DA’s office and a NYC-based hospital.
 She established the country’s first elder abuse victim support group and developed a conceptual framework for guiding assessment and interventions adopted internationally.
-Risa co-wrote the AMA guidelines on elder abuse, is the co-author of the seminal book guiding interventions, Strategies for Helping Victims of Elder Mistreatment (1988) and numerous other publications addressing this topic.
-A psychotherapist trained at the Albert Ellis Institute, she integrates cognitive-behavioral therapeutic approaches to assessment, interviewing and interventions with elder abuse victims.
-At NYPH’s geriatric primary care practice, she instituted mental health and abuse screening and developed an award-winning geriatric psychosocial website for care providers (highlighted in BusinessWeek) which includes educational and resource materials for practitioners to use when helping abuse victims.
+Risa co-wrote the AMA guidelines on elder abuse, is the co-author of the seminal book guiding interventions, Strategies for Helping Victims of Elder Mistreatment and numerous other publications addressing this topic.
+A psychotherapist trained at the Albert Ellis Institute, she integrates cognitive-behavioral therapeutic approaches to assessment and interventions with elder abuse victims.
 Currently, she is working with the Department for Justice and others to develop a roadmap for the elder justice field utilizing concept mapping methodology.
-In addition to her work with the NCYEAC, Risa is an Assistant Professor of Gerontological Social Work in Medicine and Director of Social Work Programs and Education in the Division of Geriatrics and Palliative Medicine at Weill Cornell Medical College.
-Visit Ms. Breckman’s Linkedin page here.
+In addition to her work with NYCEAC, Risa is an Assistant Professor of Gerontological Social Work in Medicine and Director of Social Work Programs and Education in the Division of Geriatrics and Palliative Medicine at Weill Cornell Medical College.
+Visit Risa’s Linkedin page here.

 Sarah Dion: Program Assistant

-Sarah serves as the Administrative Assistant for the NYC Elder Abuse Center.
+Sarah serves as the Program Assistant for the NYC Elder Abuse Center.
 She manages NYCEAC’s day-to-day billing and scheduling concerns, coordinates grant projects and maintains NYCEAC’s website.
-Additionally, Ms. Dion contributes content to the blog and fields various inquiries related to the work of NYCEAC.
-Ms. Dion received her BA in Biology from Columbia University where she also concentrated in Philosophy.
-To contact Ms. Dion, click here.
+Additionally, Sarah contributes content to the blog and fields various inquiries related to the work of NYCEAC.
+Sarah received her BA in Biology from Columbia University where she also concentrated in Philosophy.
+To contact Sarah, click here.

 Cara Kenien, LMSW, MPA: Social Media Manager